Entire Left Leg Tendonitis? Haven't been able to run for a year

 I now am between appointments with a remedial massage therapist this appears to loosen up a things and am beginning to identify individual problem areas.
 I also have another appointment with a sports physiotherapist coming up.

-Right now it feels as though there is a string starting in my lower back, running through my left glute, down my hamstring, then down the skin and along the top of my foot and from my inside of my ankle under my foot to my big toe that has been pulled to be slightly stiffer than my right leg.
+it feels as though there is a string starting in my lower back, running through my left glute, down my hamstring, then down the skin and along the top of my foot and from my inside of my ankle under my foot to my big toe that has been pulled to be slightly stiffer than my right leg.
 My left shin tendon clicks ever time I taken a few steps.
 I feel as though my left foot hits the ground harder than my right when I walk or jog a few steps.
 The remedial massage therapist says my left ankle was stiff like wood, he even asked if I had broken it - answer no.

 This has stopped me from running for a year and it was initially just my entire left leg that was an unidentifable problem area, it was simply weaker and stiffer than my right leg.